How to Never Forget the Why Behind Your Project

 Now before I get into this, I just want to say, by no means am I bashing McDonalds.
 That is not my intent, and plenty of people do that already.
 Like I said I worked there for nearly 10 years and they really do become your McFamily.
 I moved up through the company, and really do believe in the company.
 They do plenty for the community and it really is all about family.

 I have to say though, that if the movie told the story correctly then I am upset.
 Ray Kroc is not the man I imagined behind such a family inspired restaurant.
 I won't get into too much detail just in case you haven't seen the movie yet, but basically he did not have the same vision that the McDonald brothers did.
 Rather than focusing on family, he focused on the brand.
 He was rather sneaky in his dealings and wanted to make the restaurants bigger no matter the cost.
 He forgot why that restaurant was such a success in the first place.
 Yes he built an empire that is one of the biggest name brands in the world, but at what cost?

 So here is my creative tip for you today!
 Never forget the why behind your project.
 Yes as you continue to grow in your own company it will be easy to forget why you started it in the first place.
+It is easy to grow and expand into something that you think people will want.
+And maybe they do.
+But you don't want your company to be almost unrecognizable after awhile.
 You may look back at the beginning and realize that you and your company don't have the same mission statement anymore.
 What made people fall in love with your company, may not be part of your brand anymore.
 It can either make or break you.

 So in order to remember the why behind you and your business here are some tips: